 We offer small business loans of $10,000 to $400,000, with monthly repayment terms between 24 to 60 months.
 Our annual interest rates of 12% to 24.75% are fixed with a 5% origination fee.

 We don’t charge any early payment penalties, and you can get your money fast—within two to 10 days.

-In addition, after making nine months of timely payments, you can graduate with Camino Financial.
+In addition, after making 8 months of timely payments, you can graduate with Camino Financial.
 When you do this, you’ll qualify for better loan rates, which will make your heavy equipment financing even cheaper.